Bryant & Stratton College - Wauwatosa Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Bryant and Stratton College - Wauwatosa, approximately 76% of students took out student loans averaging $5,753 a year.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Bryant & Stratton College - Wauwatosa, approximately 76% of students took out student loans averaging $5,753 a year.
 That adds up to $23,012 over four years for those students.

-Location of Bryant and Stratton College - Wauwatosa
+Location of Bryant & Stratton College - Wauwatosa

-Contact details for Bryant and Stratton College - Wauwatosa are given below.
+Contact details for Bryant & Stratton College - Wauwatosa are given below.

 |Address:||10950 W Potter Road, Wauwatosa, WI 53226|